DrewNaylor/guinget/docs/readmes/readme-v0.3.0.1-beta.txt

 --> Version 0.1.2 and newer uses .NET Framework 4.8, so you'll have to install that as described in the System Requirements section if it's not already installed on your system.
 Windows 10 versions 1903 and newer already have this version of the .NET Framework installed, so you don't need to do anything in that case.

---> guinget uses YamlDotNet to read package manifests, and its license is available in "LICENSE-YamlDotNet.txt"
+--> guinget uses YamlDotNet to read package manifests, and its license is available in "LICENSE-YamlDotNet.txt".

---> Reading SQLite databases is done using Microsoft.Data.Sqlite, which falls under the Apache License 2.0.
+--> Reading SQLite databases is done using Microsoft.Data.Sqlite, which falls under the MIT License.
+Its license is available in "LICENSE-MicrosoftDataSqlite.txt", and this also currently applies to System.Runtime.CompilerServices.Unsafe.

+--> All other libraries have their own license files if they don't use the Apache License, Version 2.0, and their license files are also included with the name of the librar(y/ies) the file appl(ys/ies) to.
+Please note that I added text above the license text for most of them (including Microsoft.Data.Sqlite's file) to say what the license applies to, as well as where I copied it from.

---> Switching tab control tabs with the mouse scroll wheel is provided by libscrollswitchtabs.
+--> Switching tab control tabs with the mouse scroll wheel is provided by libscrollswitchtabs, which is under the Apache License, Version 2.0.

 --> The source code should be included in this archive in a Zip file called "source-code.zip".
 Visual Studio 2019 is required to open this project as it uses NuGet packages, and there were changes in the past where older Visual Studio versions can't use newer NuGet packages or something.